-(a) Order for Deposit into Court Registry.
-Except for deposits required by law or court order, a party desiring to deposit funds into the registry of the court must file an application, which shall include a detailed explanation of the facts and circumstances necessitating the deposit of estate funds into the registry.

-(b) Form of Proposed Orders Directing Deposit of Funds into the Court Registry.
-A proposed order directing the clerk of court to deposit funds into the registry of the court must include the following:

-(1) the amount to be deposited;

-(2) a direction to the clerk of court to deposit registry funds of \$25,000 or more into an interest bearing account in accordance with 31 C.F.R.
-Part 202;

-(3) a direction to the clerk of court to deposit funds of less than \$25,000 into a noninterest bearing account with the U.S. Treasury; and
+- (a) Order for Deposit into Court Registry.
+Except for deposits required by law or court order, a party desiring to deposit funds into the registry of the court must file an application, which shall include a detailed explanation of the facts and circumstances necessitating the deposit of estate funds into the registry. - (b) Form of Proposed Orders Directing Deposit of Funds into the Court Registry.
+A proposed order directing the clerk of court to deposit funds into the registry of the court must include the following: - (1) the amount to be deposited; - (2) a direction to the clerk of court to deposit registry funds eftotaling \$25,000 or more into an interest-bearing account in accordance with 31 C.F.R.
+Part 202; ; and - (3) a direction to the clerk of court to deposit registry funds oftotaling less than \$25,000 into a non-interest-bearing account with the U.S. Treasury; and. - (c) Payments from the Registry.
+Payments authorized by the court and payable by negotiable instrument from funds held in an interest-bearing account in the court registry, must be negotiated within one-year.
+Negotiable instruments drawn on funds in the court registry and not tendered within one year will be transferred into noninterest-bearing registry accounts.

-(1) language directing the clerk of court to deduct from the income earned on the deposit a fee as prescribed by the Judicial Conference of the United States, without further order of the court.
+Where funds deposited with the court are to be placed in some form of interest-bearing account or invested in a court-approved interest-bearing instrument in accordance with Fed.
+R. Civ.
+P. 67 or Fed.
+R. Bankr.
+P. language directing the clerk of court to deduct from the income earned on the deposit a fee as prescribed by the Judicial Conference of the United States, without further order of the court.